Job Description for President

 Networking – Soon after election, meet with the current president to talk about your new role, what works well and what needs to be tweaked to make your PTA even better.

 Discuss ways to share information and files among outgoing and incoming board members to ensure a smooth transition.
+Encourage officers-elect to also meet with their successors before the term starts.

 Get connected by participating in meetings with your council/district PTA, principal and community partners.
-And, as a unit delegate to the California State PTA convention, take part in your PTA district’s convention orientation.
+As a unit delegate to the California State PTA convention, take part in your PTA district’s convention orientation and any offered by the state PTA.

 Board Orientation – Arrange for the incoming board to meet to begin organizing for the new term.
+Schedule this meeting before the term begins, if possible.
+Meetings before the term starts are meetings of the board-elect.

 To help select what PTA activities to focus on, encourage everyone to assess last term’s programs and efforts.
 That way, you don’t need to reinvent the wheel in making your plans.